jararias/splitting_models/README.md

-# Global solar irradiance component-separation models
+# Global solar irradiance components separation models

-A common-interface library for state-of-the-art (and others) global solar irradiance component-separation models.
+A common-interface library for state-of-the-art (and others) global solar irradiance components separation models.
 It was developed while working on the following paper:

 > Ruiz-Arias, J.A., and Gueymard, C.A.
 (2024) Review and performance benchmarking of 1-min solar irradiance components separation methods: The critical role of dynamically-constrained sky conditions.
 Submitted for publication to _Renewable and Sustainable Energy Reviews_